keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 ---

 ## Host Claiming Code
-Before testing the drop logic a quick utility script, `hostClaim` will be introduced.
-This script will be used to both test the drop logic and in the scanner page.
+Before testing the drop logic, a utility script `hostClaim` will be introduced.
+This script will be used both to test the drop logic and in the host scanner page.

-The primary purpose of this script is to work with the scanner and allow entry to attendees with valid tickets that have not yet entered the event.
+The primary purpose of this script is to work with the host's scanner and allow entry to attendees with valid tickets that have not yet entered the event.
 This means it will check for a few conditions before returning a success value.

 * The ticket contains a valid key embedded in the QR code.
 * The ticket has not been scanned yet.
-* The password entered by the host was valid and the claim was successful
+* The password entered by the host was correct and the claim was successful

-The `hostClaim` utility function receives a private key, `privKey`, and an optional base password.
-With this information, it can fulfill the previous conditions using the following code.
+The `hostClaim` utility function receives a private key, `privKey`, and an optional `basePassword`.
+It defaults to a failed claim, and the failure to meet any of the above conditions causes the entire function to end early and return the failed claim.
+Only once all the checks have passed, does the function return a successful claim.

+With this approach, it can fulfill the previous conditions using the following code.

 ```js reference
 https://github.com/keypom/keypom-js/blob/63db8ff15510db8acffc849e46a0a6b1f6889cef/docs-advanced-tutorials/ticket-app/frontend/utils/utilFunctions.js#L8-L56
 ```

 ## Testing Drop Logic
-With the drop created, some code can be written to test the actual logic to ensure that the ticket claiming process works as expected.
+With the drop created and a host claiming utility function defined, some code can be written to test the actual logic to ensure that the ticket claiming process works as expected.
 This will be broken down into phases, similar to the actual ticketing experience.

-In this section, a seperate utility function called `hostClaim` explored previously will be used to test the drop functionality.
+The [`hostClaim`](drop.md#host-claiming-code) utility function will be used to emulate the host scanning tickets at the door.

 ### Gaining Entry
 The first phase of the ticketing experience can be labelled as pre-entry, when the attendee is looking to enter the event.
 Here, you want to ensure that only the host can allow them in, meaning the first key use must only be claimable with the correct password.